From 1951-1959 The Longhorns won no tournaments and were never ranked.

 sitting Lake, Bown, Overbeck, Turnbough, Matzinger, Arnold

-This year the SWC compiles the worse record ever against non-conference competition.
+This year, the SWC compiles the worst record ever against non-conference competition.